sandeepgadhwal/bitspilani-sem2-aci-assignment-1-bloxorz-game/README.md

 The level-1 of the game begins with the size of the terrain as 6×10 rows and columns, starting position is at row 2 and column 2 or as user determines it, and goal position is at row 5 and column 8.

+answer the
+following questions :
+1) Formulate the Bloxorz problem as a search problem by depicting its states representation, initial state, actions, transition model, goal state. [ 1M ].

+2) Can BFS/DFS be used to solve this problem ?
+If so, explain how it can be used by providing an algorithm/pseudocode [ 2M ]

+3) Can A* search be used to solve this problem ?
+If so, explain how it can be used by providing an algorithm/pseudocode [ 2M ]

+4) Implement an agent to solve level-1 of Bloxorz game using python. [ 8M ]

+a.
+You may choose to represent the game as a map using of 0,1 as shown here.
+1’s represents the tile and
+0’s is void spaces & 9 represents
+goal.

+b.
+Show/Print the step by step process your agent takes to reach the goal.

+c.
+You may use “X” to indicate the current position at each step.

+d.
+Also print the number of steps taken by your agent to reach the goal.

+e.
+You can choose any uninformed search or informed search strategies to implement this in python.